Katherine Mitchell DiRico

 Melt (a performance, a residue)

 In my work, time functions not as a chronological construct, but as an ever-shifting phenomenon that evades permanence.
 Like iridescence, which in its geometrically myriad viewing structure promotes multiplicity; time (and space) undulate like a rhizome in every direction, shifting continuously.
-The use of ice in my work came about recently when I wanted to visualize this process of how the materials coalesce and interact on a surface to leave a trace of movement, or change.
-I had been thinking quite a bit about deep time, and what it meant to really internalize the scale of a glacier melting.
+The use of ice in my work came about recently when considering how materials coalesce and interact on a surface to leave a trace of movement, or change.
+In relation to deep geographic time, I wanted to internalize a relationship between the scale of a glacier melting and the scale of the palm of my hand.
 Could I actually feel the scale of that phenomenon?
-Could I experience its loss?
+Could I experience it's loss?
 Accustomed already to working with water and various fast-moving materials, ice seemed especially interesting to me because of its pace of movement across a surface.
 If I slowed down the material interactions, what could I discover?
+Further complicated by the lens, the video gives us access to moments we might not otherwise recognize.

-It was at this moment that I suddenly understood my work differently.
-In a sense, I design situations in my work where I cannot control the outcome.
-I set up situations where chance must be an integral part of the outcome, where the materials and I are performing together in space and time.
-The drawing, therefore, becomes almost secondary; a residue of the action.
-And it is in this negotiation, that my practice begins to be apparent.
+I design situations in my work where I cannot control the outcome.
+Setting up situations where chance must be an integral part of the outcome, where the materials and I are performing together in space and time, the drawing becomes almost secondary; a residue of the action.
+Layered with a mediatized lens, the work gives way to moments we cannot grasp in real time.
+In fact perhaps those moments were never meant for us.
+It is in this negotiation, between the material and the mediatized, when time and outcome are slippery, that my practice begins to be apparent.

 / Katherine Mitchell DiRico, 2023